Wendy Samet, Executive Director

 Stephanie Felton joined Middle Grades Partnership (MGP) on October 1, 2014 as Director of Development.
 Stephanie comes from Gilman School as the Director of Development Services.
 She spent the past 17 years in the Development Office at Gilman handling Alumni Relations, Annual Giving, Database Administration and administrative duties of all fundraising and event planning aspects of their office.
 Stephanie stepped into the Director of Annual Giving position part way through last year, while handing Database Administration, and was able to complete the fiscal year $140,000 over budget, raising over $2.3 million dollars.
 She attributes much of her success to her long tenure and the relationships she has built in her time at Gilman.
 Stephanie has experience working with the Board of Trustees as well as managing a 31 member Alumni Board.

 Stephanie graduated from Shepherd College in 1996 with a Bachelor of Science degree in Business Administration with a concentration in Management.
-She lives in Ruxton with her husband Johnny and two daughters, Madison and Olivia, ages eleven and seven, who attend Dumbarton Middle School and Riderwood Elementary.
+She lives in Ruxton with her husband Johnny and two daughters, Madison and Olivia, ages thirteen and nine, who attend Dumbarton Middle School and Riderwood Elementary.

 Anita Walia, Office Manager